gourao/libnfs/README.md

 ```

-Substitute the PVC in the yaml with an existing Trident NAS PVC from your Kubernetes cluster.
+Remember to substitute the PVC in the yaml with an existing Trident NAS PVC from your Kubernetes cluster.

 Then run `kubectl apply -f pvctest.yaml`